Business Travel Trends 2025: What to Expect

 Business

-The Global Business Travel Association reports that 86% of global buyers found 2024 performance met or exceeded expectations.
-Yet 67% expect growth this year.
-This creates a fascinating tension between confidence and caution.
+The Global Business Travel Association reports that 86% of global buyers said 2024 performance met or exceeded expectations, while 67% expect growth in 2025 (GBTA buyer insights).
+That mix of confidence and caution is reshaping how companies allocate travel budgets.

 Travel & Tourism Dashboard in Excel